-- RULE 14.
-Limitations on individual debate. (a) No Senator shall speak on the same reading more than twice on the main question, nor longer than 30 minutes for the first speech and 15 minutes for the second speech.
-No Senator shall speak on the same reading more than once on any motion or appeal, and then no longer than 10 minutes. - (b) With leave of the Senate, any member of the Senate may address the Senate from the well of the Senate. - RULE 15.
-Senatorial Statements.
-A Senatorial Statement may be utilized by a Senator to recognize constituents and events of significance and when a Resolution is not permitted under Rule 40.1.
+RULE 14.
+Limitations on individual debate. - (a) No Senator shall speak on the same reading more than (i) twice on the main question, (ii) 30 minutes for the first speech and 15 minutes for the second speech, and (iii) once on any motion or appeal, and then no longer than 10 minutes; provided, however, the President Pro Tempore, the Deputy President Pro Tempore, or the Chair of the Committee on Rules and Operations of the Senate may alter some or all of the limitations in this rule following consultation with the minority leader of the Senate and approval of the majority of the members present.

+(b) With leave of the Senate, any member of the Senate may address the Senate from the well of the Senate.

+RULE 15.
+Senatorial Statements. - A Senatorial Statement may be utilized by a Senator to recognize constituents and events of significance and when a Resolution is not permitted under Rule 40.1.
 A Senatorial Statement may not be used to explain a vote, debate a bill, or in any way disrupt the regular business of the Senate.
-A Senatorial Statement shall be in writing and in a form prescribed by the Chairman of the Committee on Rules and Operations of the Senate.
+A Senatorial Statement shall be in writing and in a form prescribed by the Chair of the Committee on Rules and Operations of the Senate.
 A Senatorial Statement shall speak in the voice of the Senator submitting the Statement, is not a statement by the Senate, and is not subject to a vote by the Senate.
 A Senator may use a Moment of Personal Privilege under Rule 15.1 for a time not to exceed three minutes to read some or all of a Senatorial Statement provided the Presiding Officer determines the question raised in the Statement is one of privilege.
 Upon motion supported by a majority present and voting, a Senatorial Statement may be spread upon the Journal.